Malabon: City hall

-On April 21, 2008, Malabon's newly constructed 11-story city hall building along F. Sevilla Blvd. in Barangay San Agustin, was inaugurated by Gloria Macapagal Arroyo on Malabon's 7th City anniversary.
+On April 21, 2008, Malabon's newly constructed 11-story city hall building along F. Sevilla Boulevard in Barangay San Agustin, was inaugurated by Gloria Macapagal Arroyo on Malabon's 7th City anniversary.
 It was dubbed as a "potential business center of the city," a one-stop shop for government transactions, due to its state-of-the-art facilities such as 3 high-speed elevators and the new city hall building and its offices' "digital system."

+Elected Officials

 Tourism

 The Malabon City Tourism Office launched the Malabon Tricycle Tours in December 2014.
 The tours take visitors to eight heritage sites including the newly renovated 400-year-old San Bartolome Church as well as to notable heritage houses like the Raymundo House and Ibaviosa House.

 On March 14, 2015, the tours started to offer visitors a unique gastronomic experience through visits to the city's home-based eateries.
 This culinary aspect was the brainchild of current Mayor Antolin Oreta III's wife Melissa Oreta, the next mayor of Malabon.

 The Malabon Zoo and Aquarium, located in Potrero, is a small zoo that features an array of caged animals, along with an aquarium and gardens.

 Culture

-The city is considered as the local Venice, due to year-long floods and gradual sinking.
-The City of Malabon is a place famous for its Pancit Malabon and its predominantly Atlantic ambience.
+Malabon is considered as the local Venice, due to year-long floods and gradual sinking.
+It is a place famous for its Pancit Malabon and its predominantly Atlantic ambience.
 It is also famous for other variety of foods (kakanin), such as puto sulot, puto bumbong, sapin-sapin, broas, bibingka and camachile.
 The culinary delights are abundant in its specialty eateries.

 Its most famous festival is the "Pagoda-Caracol", a fluvial procession with street dancing to commemorate the Feast of the Immaculate Conception every December 8.